 Even the most cursory reading of the news should alert us to the importance of international trading relations.
 In its more spectacular forms, these relations are front page news, but even in their more mundane forms international trade affects our lives in profound and intimate ways.
 Whether to increase our effectiveness in our directly economic pursuits or to meet the burdens of good citizenship, an understanding of these forces is clearly important.
 The study of international trade inherently involves the study of interdependent markets.
 Thus, one of the goals of this course is to develop tools and intuition from general equilibrium analysis.

 In this course we extend the ideas and tools developed in intermediate microeconomics to the study of international economic relations.
 We begin by studying a number of simple models of trade between nations that attempt to explain that trade in terms of a small number of basic facts about the economic conditions characterizing nations: technology, tastes, and endowments of factors of production.
 While the neoclassical model provides a solid basis for beginning an analysis of the international economy, recent advances in theory and research permit us to go well beyond that model in our analysis.
 Thus, we extend these basic models to incorporate such important phenomena as migration, foreign direct investment, imperfect competition, and firm detail.
 Using the theoretical and empirical tools we have developed, we finish the course by studying the arguments for free trade and protection.

-The primary reading material for this course will be found in the following textbook (which can be purchased online or at the Tulane University bookstore):
+The primary reading material for this course will be found in the following textbook (which can be purchased online from the publisher):